jrandj/java-11/README.md

 	System.out.println(b2.getAsBoolean()); // true or false
 	```

-1. Common functional interfaces for other primitives ares shown below:
+1. Common functional interfaces for other primitives are shown below:
 	![table4.11](res/table4.11.JPG)

-1. Common functional interfaces for other primitives ares shown below:
+1. Common functional interfaces for other primitives are shown below:
 	![table4.12](res/table4.12.JPG)

 1. Predefined collectors are available via static methods on the Collectors interface.
 These are shown below: